 What are workplace mentorships and how do they help build great companies?

-Mentors and mentorship programmes should help mentees with a more holistic approach to their career, focussing on ways in which to grow self-motivation, learning and development within their protÃ©gÃ©.
+Mentors and mentorship programmes should help mentees with a more holistic approach to their career.
+That way, mentors can focus on ways in which to grow self-motivation, learning and development within their protégé.

-Mentorships can help employees to find their feet, engage in their roles and advance their careers.
+Mentorship at work can help employees to find their feet, engage in their roles and advance their careers.

 Why workplace mentorships matter

-A study of over 1000 US employees, “œCreating a culture of Mentorship“, found that of the 27% of respondents who said their organisations ran mentorship programs, nearly three-quarters of those who were minority respondents reported participating.
+"Creating a culture of Mentorship" was a study of over 1,000 US employees.
+27% of respondents said their organisations ran mentorship programs.
+Nearly three-quarters of those who were minority respondents reported participating.
 Women and BAME participants were also more likely to report that mentoring was extremely important to their careers.

 How to be a great workplace mentor

 Mentorship at work requires great communication skills and a good deal of patience.
 So, in case you're preparing to take on a workplace mentorship role for the first time, below are summaries of the different kinds of mentors.
 There are also a few tips that are worth bearing in mind.